Kate McIver Psychotherapist and Counsellor Registered MBACP

 As a result of coronavirus, I am currently only offering appointments via video call (Skype/Zoom) or telephone.
 Fees for video/telephone appointments are as above.

-I offer reduced rate fees for those on low income and for key workers.
+I offer reduced rate fees for those on low incomes.

-I am flexible and can offer appointments during the day on weekdays and also in the evenings.
+I offer appointments during the day on weekdays.

 I receive regular clinical supervision and have additional supervision for my mindfulness work.
 I'm a Registered Member of the British Association of Counselling and Psychotherapy (MBACP).
 The BACP ethical framework for counselling guides and underpins all my work, ensuring I work safely with my clients.
 I am also a listed mindfulness teacher with the British Association of Mindfulness-Based Approaches (BAMBA).